-Tyson Fury is one of Britain’s best sporting personalities and has impressed the world with his boxing skill over the last 12 years.
-The ‘Gypsy King’ has had some memorable moments both in and out of the ring during his career, so ahead of his rematch with Deontay Wilder this weekend, we’ve taken a look at some of his best…
+Tyson Fury is one of Britain’s biggest sporting icons and he has impressed the world with his boxing skills and his personality over the last 12 years.
+The ‘Gypsy King’ has had some memorable moments, both in and out of the ring, during his career and we’ve taken a look at some of the best.

 Unbeaten professional record

 Fury has had 31 fights over the last 12 years and is yet to taste defeat!
 He’s won 29 of those and drew the initial bout with Wilder!

 To promote his fight against Klitschko, Fury brilliantly barged into the press conference dressed as Batman and proceeded to wrestle another man dressed as the Joker.